Eliza776/DSA-Project-2/README.md

 ## My Analysis
-- The gender balance is almost equal across the organization, but the undisclosed gender group still makes up over 4%, which may hinder exact figure in gender analysis
+ 1.The gender balance is almost equal across the organization, but the undisclosed gender group still makes up over 4%, which may hinder exact figure in gender analysis

--Lagos has a relatively balanced number.
+ 2. Lagos has a relatively balanced number.

--Kaduna has a higher number of males compared to females.
+ 3.Kaduna has a higher number of males compared to females.

--Abuja also shows a higher number of  male employees.
+ 4. Abuja also shows a higher number of  male employees.

--Performance ratings are fairly distributed across genders.
+ 5. Performance ratings are fairly distributed across genders.

--Male and Female employees appear to earn nearly the same total salary value, which indicates pay equality.
+ 6. Male and Female employees appear to earn nearly the same total salary value, which indicates pay equality.

--The largest group of employees earns $70,000–$80,000, falling below the $90K compliance mark.
+ 7. The largest group of employees earns $70,000–$80,000, falling below the $90K compliance mark.

--Kaduna and Abuja are non-compliant to the salary regulation.
+ 8. Kaduna and Abuja are non-compliant to the salary regulation.

-- Kaduna has the highest number of employees earning below $90,000,followed by Abuja, and then Lagos with the least number.
+ 9. Kaduna has the highest number of employees earning below $90,000,followed by Abuja, and then Lagos with the least number.

 ## Visualizations